 Hand weeding treatment (T_6) recorded significantly higher fruit yield of 15.3 and 16.5 t/ha due to weed free condition maintained during entire growth stage of the crop.
-Pre emergence application of Indaziflam 500 SC @ 62.5 g a.i./ha (T_4) recorded significantly higher fruit yield to the tune of 14.1 and 15.3 t/ha.
-This treatment recorded 30 % and 34.5 % increased yield over standard check Diuron 80% WP @ 1600 g a.i./ha (T_5).
+Pre emergence application of Indaziflam 500 SC @ 62.5 g a.i./ha (T_4) recorded significantly higher fruit yield to the tune of -14.1 and 15.3 t/ha.
+This treatment recorded 30 %-and% and 34.5 % increased yield over standard check Diuron 80% WP @ 1600 g a.i./ha (T_5).
 (Table 7).
 This is mainly due to better control of weeds through higher weed control efficiency.
 Increase in yield in weedicidal treatments and hand weeding might be due to increase in yield components resulting from weedy check of weeds and shifting of competition of moisture and nutrients in favor of crop.
-Increase yield by the application of weedicides has been reported by (11) and (12)
+Increase in crop yields with application of by the application of weedicides (herbicides) hashave been reported by (11) and (12)